Angele Christin

 Bio

-Angèle Christin is an Assistant Professor in the Department of Communication, and, by courtesy, in the Sociology Department at Stanford University.
+Angèle Christin is an Associate Professor in the Department of Communication and a Richard E. Guggenhime Faculty Scholar at Stanford University.
 She studies fields and organizations where algorithms and analytics transform professional values, expertise, and work practices.
-She received her PhD in Sociology from Princeton University and the EHESS (Paris).

 Academic Appointments